ArcFlash1/The-Pyramid-Code/README.md

 # The-Pyramid-Code
 I think I created a new code?
 I made this about 5 years ago but I didn't think to post it until now.
+The pyramid is a hand solvable simple substitution.
+It arranges the alphabet into a triangle and encodes letters by moving along the paths inside the triangle.
+The standard method for encoding is to move one place to the right, following the paths inside the diagram, and to decode simply move one place to the left.
+A numeric and/ or positional key can be used to make the coded messages polyalphabetic, making them more secure, for example the user can encode with L3 meaning move to the left 3 places.